Our Beliefs and Values

 It shouldn’t be surprising, then, that within Unitarian Universalist congregations, there are people with a diversity of beliefs.

-Unitarian Universalists have a variety of beliefs about what may happen after we die, but a common belief among many Unitarian Universalists is that the purpose of religion is to help us live more fully, deeply, and richly within this lifetime and to help make the world a better place.
+2. We believe the purpose of religion is to help us live more fully within this lifetime and help make the world a better place.

-Many of us believe we can live most fully within this lifetime by living with more compassion, connection, awe, gratitude, forgiveness, acceptance, trust, hope, commitment, and courage, and within our congregations, we do our best to nurture these virtues within our own lives.
+Many of us believe we can live most fully within this lifetime by living with more compassion, connection, awe, gratitude, forgiveness, acceptance, trust, hope, commitment, and courage, and so we do our best to nurture these virtues within our own lives.

 - The worth, dignity, and potential of every person